 Support/Booster Clubs (continued)

-All booster groups wishing to be recognized by and/or affiliated with the District shall comply with the following:
+All support/booster organizations wishing to be recognized by and/or affiliated with the District shall comply with the following:

 Adhere to applicable state and federal laws, including taxable income reporting requirements, when conducting fund-raising activities to benefit the school or District; and

-Conduct fund-raising activities to benefit the entire group and not permit credit to be earned through fund-raising for an individual student in lieu of participation fees or related activity costs.
+Conduct fund-raising activities to benefit the entire group and not permit credit to be earned through fund-raising for an individual student.

-Each year the Superintendent shall report to the Board when all booster organizations have been informed of requirements from the Accounting Procedures for Kentucky School Activity Funds that apply to them.
+Each year the Superintendent shall report to the Board when all support/booster organizations have been informed of requirements from the Accounting Procedures for Kentucky School Activity Funds that apply to them.

 External support/booster organizations shall obtain prior Board approval to establish and lend support, seek assistance, and/or raise funds in the name of the District or school or students or a District or school program.

+All funds expended by a support/booster organization shall be from their fund-raising activities and donations.
+No dues, fees, or charges shall be assessed to students or parents, except for the PTA forwarding membership fees to national/state/district/local chapters.

+External support/booster organizations cannot reimburse District employees for personal and booster club purchases.

 Although they may be general members, Board members and employees shall not serve as the treasurer or any other officer with check-signing authority on a bank account for an external support/booster organization.
 Employees may serve as a member of the executive board of an organization.

 Fund-Raising Projects